5 Motivational Books Like The Four Agreements

 5. The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma

-There is so much information packed within this book that will encourage you and spark your interest to pick it up and read it for yourself.
+So much information in this book will encourage you and spark your interest to pick it up and read it for yourself.
 Many people respond to trauma in negative ways or ways that aren’t positive.
-But Bessel Kolk shows that these people’s responses to traumatic instances are not character flaws or weaknesses, but rather they are successful adaptations to secure a person’s survival.
+But Bessel Kolk shows that these people’s responses to traumatic instances are not character flaws or weaknesses but successful adaptations to secure a person’s survival.

 If we can adapt to adverse situations, we can also adapt when those behaviors no longer serve us.
 The way he framed trauma and the experience and reaction was hopeful and empowering.